 The toolkits and the MOOC are available free of charge on the website.

 »Clash of Realities – Conference on the Art, Technology and Theory of Digital Games««

-Once a year, the TH Köln organises the conference "Clash of Realities - Conference on the Art, Technology and Theory of Digital Games" in Cologne.
-The conference offers experts, teachers and students from a wide range of disciplines interdisciplinary exchange within the framework of lectures, presentations, discussion rounds and workshops on design, technological developments and the social perception of digital games.
+Once a year since 2006 until 2022, the TH Köln has organised the conference "Clash of Realities - Conference on the Art, Technology and Theory of Digital Games" in Cologne.
+The conference has offered experts, teachers and students from a wide range of disciplines interdisciplinary exchange within the framework of lectures, presentations, discussion rounds and workshops on design, technological developments and the social perception of digital games.

-The Cologne Game Lab and the Institute for Media Research and Media Education at the TH Köln, the ifs internationale ﬁlmschule köln, the Institute for Media Culture and Theatre at the University of Cologne, Electronic Arts, Eyes and Ears of Europe and the AG Games are responsible for the content.
+The Cologne Game Lab and the Institute for Media Research and Media Education at the TH Köln, the ifs Internationale Filmschule Köln, the Institute for Media Culture and Theatre at the University of Cologne, Electronic Arts, Eyes and Ears of Europe and the AG Games were responsible for the content.